-Elijah Johnson scored 14 points, Conner Teahan added 13, including four 3-pointers, and No. 11 Kansas beat USC 63-47 on Thursday night.
+LOS ANGELES – Elijah Johnson scored 14 points, Conner Teahan added 13 and No. 12 Kansas bounced back from a surprising loss to beat Southern Cal 63-47 on Thursday night.

 There would be no upset in this one.